 Places will be allocated to pupils who have an Education, Health and Care (EHC) plan that names the school as providing appropriate provision.

-Children with an EHC Plan which names St. Loys will be admitted.
-When there are more applications than there are places available governors will admit pupils according to the following oversubscription criteria which are listed in order of priority:
+When there are more applications for places than there are places available, the governors will admit pupils according to the following oversubscription criteria which are listed in order of priority:

-- Children of parents or guardians resident in the ecclesiastical parish* of Weedon Lois, served by the church of St Mary and St Peter, with Weston and including the hamlet of Plumpton (see residency definition).
+- Children of parents or guardians resident in the ecclesiastical parish of Weedon Lois, served by the church of St. Mary and St. Peter, with Weston and including the hamlet of Plumpton

-For your information, our guidance on the term 'worshipping member' is as follows: at least one of the parents or guardians of the child is regarded by the priest, minister, or worship leader, as part of the worshipping community at the church or worship centre.
-This would not necessarily mean that the parent is a 'member' in a technical sense (e.g. through baptism, confirmation or electoral roll) but would imply a pattern of attendance at worship (on Sunday or at other times) that is more than 'occasional' and has been sustained for more than a short, very recent period of time.
+For parents or carers to be worshipping members, at least one of the parents or carers of the child needs to be regarded by the priest, minister or worship leader as being part of the worshipping community at the church or worship centre.
+This would not necessarily mean that the parent or carer is a “member” in the technical sense (e.g. through baptism, confirmation or electoral roll) but would imply a pattern of attendance at worship (on Sunday or at other times) that is more than “occasional” and has been sustained for more than a short, very recent, period of time.